Erin-Weiss/Clustering-Analysis-US-Arrests/README.md

 ## Objective

 Segment all 50 U.S. states into meaningful groups based on violent crime arrest rates using unsupervised learning.
-By applying both K-means clustering and hierarchical clustering to the USArrests dataset, this analysis uncovers hidden crime-rate profiles across states — the same type of pattern discovery that businesses use for customer segmentation, market analysis, and risk-tier classification.
+By applying both K-means clustering and hierarchical clustering to the USArrests dataset, this analysis uncovers hidden crime-rate profiles across states, the same type of pattern discovery that businesses use for customer segmentation, market analysis, and risk-tier classification.
 The project evaluates multiple values of *k*, compares clustering methods, and identifies the optimal segmentation for interpretability and stability.

 ---